GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-02_instructions.md

    > **Note**: The upload of the files will take approximately 5 seconds.
 Once completed, they will appear in a list in the upload blobs screen.

-> **Result**: After you completed this exercise, you have created a Storage account named awsastudxx that has a container named images that contains four graphics files that are ready to be used on the AdventureWorks website.
+> **Result**: After you completed this exercise, you have created a Storage account named awsastudxxxxxx that has a container named images that contains four graphics files that are ready to be used on the AdventureWorks website.

 ## Exercise 3: Explain Azure Data Lake Storage